Fitness Industry Award [MA000094] pay guide: Rates, allowances, and overtime

 Super rules don’t come from the award.
 They come from the federal Superannuation Guarantee (SG) law.
 The Fitness Industry Award mostly mirrors those rules.
 It just adds steps about which fund to use when an employee doesn’t choose one.

-SG rate: You need to pay a minimum of 12% of each employee’s ordinary-time earnings (OTE).
+SG rate: You need to pay the current superannuation guarantee (12%) of each employee’s ordinary-time earnings (OTE).

 Who gets SG: Everyone 18 and over.
 For under-18s, you pay SG only for the weeks they work more than 30 hours.
 The old $450 per month threshold doesn't apply anymore.